Pedagogy Vs Andragogy In eLearning: Can You Tell The Difference?

 Discover, choose and compare the top eLearning Authoring Tools Providers!

-Now that you’ve familiarized yourself with the pedagogy vs andragogy debate, you may be interested in learning how to apply the principles of adult learning to your eLearning deliverable.
-Read the article 9 Tips To Apply Adult Learning Theory to eLearning and find out how to integrate 4 principles of andragogy into your eLearning course for maximum engagement and motivation of your adult audience.
+Now that you've familiarized yourself with the pedagogy vs andragogy debate, you may be interested in learning how to apply the principles of adult learning to your eLearning deliverable.
+Read the article 9 Tips To Apply Adult Learning Theory to eLearning and find out how to integrate the four principles of andragogy into your eLearning course for maximum engagement and motivation of your adult audience.